iamkirankumaryadav/Library/AI/Natural Language Processing.md

 </table>

 ## **Natural Language Processing (NLP)**

-- A field of AI that deals with the interaction between computers and human language.
+- A field of AI that deals with the interaction between computers and humans using human language.
 - Ability of computer to read, understand, learn, analyze, translate, generate and communicate using **human language**.
 - **Natural Language Understanding (NLU)** and **Natural Language Generation (NLG)** are both subfields of **NLP**
-- The core idea is to equip computers with the ability to understand, interpret, and manipulate human language.
-- NLP can revolutionise how we interact with machines and unlock a new era of human-computer collaboration.
+- NLP can revolutionise how we interact with computers and machines and unlock a new era of human-computer collaboration.

 **Why is NLP Important?**

-1. **Human-like Interaction:**
 - NLP allows users to interact with computers more naturally and intuitively, using everyday language instead of complex codes.

-2. **Unlocks Information:**
 - NLP helps computers process and make sense of massive textual data available worldwide, opening doors to discoveries and insights.

-3. **Automates Tasks:**
-- NLP can automate many tasks that previously required human interventions.
+- NLP can automate many tasks that previously required human interventions and collaboration.

 **What Does NLP Do?**

-1. **Understanding Text:**
 - Analyzing the meaning and intent behind written words, considering factors like grammar, context, and sentiment.

-2. **Generating Text:**
 - Creating human-readable text formats like QA, codes, emails, news articles, chatbot responses, or even creative content using NLG.

-3. **Machine Translation:**
-- Converting text from one language to another while preserving the original meaning.
+- Converting text from one language to another language while preserving the original meaning, tone and context.

-4. **Speech Recognition:**
-- Converting spoken language into text, enabling voice-activated applications.
+- Converting spoken language into text, enabling voice-activated applications, speech-to-text with translation.

-5. **Text Summarization:**
-- Extracting the key points from a lengthy piece of text and condensing it into a shorter, more manageable format.
+- Extracting the key points from a lengthy paragraph and summarizing it into a shorter, more manageable and readable format.

 **How Does NLP Work?**
 * **Machine Learning:** Training algorithms on vast amounts of text data to identify patterns and relationships within language.
 * **Linguistics:** Leveraging the knowledge of language structure and grammar to understand how words and sentences function.
 * **Statistical Methods:** Analyzing the statistical properties of language to identify patterns and extract meaning.

 **Applications of NLP**

-* **Search Engines:** Helping users find the information they need by understanding natural language search queries.
+* **Search Engines:** Search for the information on web browsers using natural human language (Google, Bing, Duck Duck Go).
-* **Virtual Assistants:** Powering assistants like Siri and Alexa to understand user requests and respond helpfully.
+* **Virtual Assistants:** Powering assistants like Siri, Google, and Alexa to understand user requests and respond helpfully.
 * **Social Media Analysis:** Extracting insights from social media conversations to understand public opinion and trends.
-* **Machine Translation:** Breaking down language barriers by enabling seamless communication across cultures.
+* **Machine Translation:** Breaking down language barriers by enabling seamless and dynamic communication across cultures.
 * **Customer Service Chatbots:** Providing 24/7 customer support through chatbots that can answer questions and resolve issues.

 <h3 name="corpus">Corpus</h3>